NDevTK/chromiumwiki/http.md

 * **Chunked Encoding Handling:**  Improper handling of chunked encoding in `http_stream_parser.cc` could lead to vulnerabilities.
 The interaction with the `HttpChunkedDecoder` requires careful review.
 * **Content Length Mismatches:**  Incorrect handling of content length mismatches or unexpected connection closures in `http_stream_parser.cc` could lead to vulnerabilities.
 * **Connection Reuse:**  Improper handling of connection reuse in the `CanReuseConnection` function could lead to security issues.
+*   **HTTP Authentication:** Vulnerabilities related to HTTP authentication, including the handling of authentication challenges and credentials.

 **Further Analysis and Potential Issues:**